bholsinger09/Capter-Locator-USA-/APPLE_REVIEW_RESPONSE.md

    - Chapter membership
    - All user-generated content
    - All app preferences and settings
+10. Success alert appears titled "Account Deleted" confirming:
+    - Account has been permanently deleted
+    - All data removed and cannot be recovered
+    - User will now be logged out
-10. User is automatically logged out
+11. User taps "OK" and is automatically logged out
-11. Account is completely removed and cannot be restored
+12. Account is completely removed and cannot be restored

 ---